ASSESSMENT OF THE AIRWAY, VENTILATION, RESPIRATION AND OXYGENATION

 Assessment of Oxygenation

-Oxygenation is the delivery of oxygen to the tissues of the body, poor ventilation or respiration will generally lead to poor oxygenation.
-Loss of oxygenation is the ultimate symptom of ventilatory or respiratory failure.
+Oxygenation is the delivery of oxygen to the tissues of the body.
+Poor ventilation or respiration will generally lead to poor oxygenation.
+Loss of oxygenation is the ultimate result of ventilatory or respiratory failure.

 Assessment of oxygenation is more direct than assessing respiration or ventilation.
 You need to observe the patient's mental status, skin color, oral mucosa, and check a pulse oximeter.